-KC Pet Project saved 97% of all the dogs that came to our shelter in 2021.
+KC Pet Project saved 93% of all the pets that came to our shelter in 2023.
 We believe that our progressive approach to training, behavior, and enrichment has helped us save those lives.
 We currently have the most experienced canine behavior team in our history at KC Pet Project – staff who care about successful outcomes for every dog that comes to our shelter, and we are incredibly proud of the work they do to save the lives of dogs in our community.

 For a list of behavior resources, including our partnership with Good Pup, click here.